nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/react/react.md

 [Replay Dev Tools](https://github.com/replayio/devtools) has nice React code to study.

-[React Server Components](https://www.youtube.com/watch?v=h7tur48JSaw) are amazing.
-Wonder how it would work with a signal based app like Solid.
-I don't think VDOM is necessary for this.
+[React Server Components](https://www.youtube.com/watch?v=h7tur48JSaw) are great.
+But you don't have to use React to write server components.
+Can [do them in Solid too](https://www.youtube.com/watch?v=QS9yAsv1czg).

 ## OSS React apps